 The safety of children and young people is a priority for Bath YFC within our work.
 All staff and volunteers receive training and a copy of our safeguarding policy, this is the Bath YFC Safeguarding policy.
 Bath YFC recruit according the Safer Recruitment guidelines.
 To read our policy please click on the link below:

-Our AGM was held on 20th October 2016 and you can download our annual report here: Annual Report 2016-17 PDF version here
+Our AGM was held on 19th October 2017 and you can download our annual report here: Annual Report 2016-17 PDF version here

 Bath YFC Trustees

 Dan has been involved with Bath YFC for 16 years now .
 Starting as a humble volunteer in 1994, Bath YFC became instrumental in my faith journey and more so changing professions into Christian Youth Work.
 Dan has been a trustee now for nine years and is the current chair.
 He is in full time ministry and work for the Anglican Diocese of Bristol as their Youth and Children’s Adviser.

 John is based in Bath and works at Future Publishing in their International Sales team.
 John formerly headed up youth work at Hay Hill Baptist church with his wife and has a real passion to see young people establish and grow in a relationship with God.
 When he’s not selling knitting magazines in Finland John enjoys football, films and spending time with his wife and two sons.

 David is an expert in mobile phone network technology, now working for himself after many years with large multi-national companies.
 He’s visited many countries throughout the globe but still thinks the UK is the best place to live.
 He worships at St Saviour’s Larkhall, where he also plays the drums and operates the sound desk.

 Louise is married to Mark (who used to work with Bath YFC) and she is currently the Head Teacher at Swainwick Primary School.
 Louise has been a trustee for over ten years.